BaraaSoft/rn-bottom-navigation-app/README.md

 ## Usage
 - Go to your project's root folder and run `npm install`.
-- If you are using Xcode 12.5 or higher got to /ios and execute `pod install --`repo-update`
+- If you are using Xcode 12.5 or higher got to /ios and execute `pod install`
 - Run `npm run ios` or `npm run android` to start your application!
 - Run `npm run test` to start testing the application application!